Moving

 Core documents for your AIMA residence permit renewal

-1. Passport: You'll need to present a valid passport from your non-EU/EEA/Swiss home country.
-Ensure you have clear, legible copies of every page of your passport, including blank pages.
+1) Valid passport: You'll need to present a valid passport from your non-EU/EEA/Swiss home country.
+If AIMA requests it, ensure you have clear, legible copies of every page of your passport, including blank pages.
 Omitting even a single blank page is a surprisingly frequent cause of rejection.

 • A rental contract registered with the local Junta de Freguesia (parish council).
-This registration is crucial; an unregistered contract is not sufficient.
+This registration is crucial; an unregistered contract is not sufficient, as well as your Landlord's notarized declaration, confirming you as a renter.

 • A property deed, if you own property in Portugal.